maxie1986/coding-challenge/README.md

 * Install Composer
 * run "composer install"
 * edit db.global.php and set db connection parameters
+* run the file /database/schema.mysql.sql to include tables and demo  data

 # Usage

+Once installed and configured go to /localhost/public/index.php/books and it will display the demo data using ajax to paginate.
+It can be filtered by using the search textbox

+# Framework Usage

 * Controllers are defined in /app/controllers and they must extend Framework\Base\Controller
 * Models are defined in /app/models and they must extend Eloquent model Illuminate\Database\Eloquent\Model For more info https://github.com/illuminate/database